PowerShell/Polaris/README.md

 You can now try out the [example above](#example) or checkout [the wiki](https://github.com/PowerShell/Polaris/wiki) for more usage!

 You can also run all the Pester tests by running `Invoke-Pester` in the `test` directory.
-You may need the [fork of Pester that supports PowerShell](https://github.com/powershell/psl-pester).
+You will need [Pester](https://github.com/pester/Pester) version [4.1.0](https://github.com/pester/Pester/blob/master/CHANGELOG.md#410-november-15-2017) or higher to run the tests on Linux or MacOS.

 ## Documentation